AnyFetch/gcontacts-provider.anyfetch.com/README.md

-# Google Contacts Cluestr Provider
+# Google Contacts AnyFetch Provider
-> Visit http://cluestr.com for details about Cluestr.
+> Visit http://anyfetch.com for details about AnyFetch.

-Cluestr provider for contacts stored in Google Contacts.
+AnyFetch provider for contacts stored in Google Contacts.

 # How to install?
 Vagrant up everything (`vagrant up`, `vagrant ssh`).